laaraujo/django-api-template/README.md

 sh ....................... : SSH into local API container linter ................... : Run Ruff linter against all files in this repo
 ```

+## Documentation

+Swagger docs are available in the `/docs/` endpoint (http://localhost:8000/docs/).

+:warning: You'll get a `403 Forbidden` response by default unless you are already logged in with an `admin` account (http://localhost:8000/admin/).
+If you want to change this behaviour you can modify the required permissions in [./src/app/urls.py](./src/app/urls.py)